All Episodes

 Peak efficiency.

-There's nothing to cut out there.
+Why, there's nothing to cut out there.

-And I I think he's baiting people.
+And I think he's baiting people.

-Hey, if if there's no more budgets to be cut, if there's no more money to be trimmed, why we Republicans need to claim victory.
+Hey, if there's no more budgets to be cut, if there's no more money to be trimmed, why we Republicans need to claim victory.

 We have pared federal spending down to the bare minimum.